TracyGJG/json-verify/README.md

 # JSON verify

-A utility to verfiy a string is truely in JavaScript Object Notation [JSON](https://www.json.org/json-en.html) and as specified in [ECMA-404](https://www.ecma-international.org/wp-content/uploads/ECMA-404_1st_edition_october_2013.pdf) standard.
+A utility to verfiy a string is truely in JavaScript Object Notation [JSON](https://www.json.org/json-en.html) and compliant with the [ECMA-404](https://www.ecma-international.org/wp-content/uploads/ECMA-404_1st_edition_october_2013.pdf) standard.

 ## Motivation
 JavaScript is already equipped with a very capable JSON parser.
 However, the information provided when an invalid data set is presented has several issues.